colinmurphy/magento-behat/README.md

 # Intro
 For running Behat 3 tests in Magento 1.
 In beta so info to follow.

+# Run tests

+You can run all profiles with bin/run_all.sh

 # Installation
     {
         "require-dev": {